shikhar0507/backend-cloud-functions/docs/services/users/read.md

 > The `superUser` can also request the user's `metadata` and `customClaims`.

-To create a request as a `superUser`, you can add the `as` query parameter along with the value `su` in the request URL.
+To create a request as a `superUser`, you can add the `superUser` query parameter along with the value `true` in the request URL.

-example URL: `api/services/users/read?as=su&q=%2B919090909090&q=%2B918080808080`
+example URL: `api/services/users/read?superUser=true&q=%2B919090909090&q=%2B918080808080`

 The response body in such a case will look as follows: